 Vision for the site

-Our vision is for a thriving local mixed use centre that provides a walkable, lively place enhanced by strong connections to world class transport and the cultural and recreational destination of Castle Hill Showground.
-The precinct will provide diverse housing for different generations and lifestyles, framed by green open spaces that encourage people to connect with, the views over Cattai Creek and the wider Garden Shire.
+Our vision for Hills Showground is a thriving local mixed-use centre; a walkable, lively place enhanced by strong connections to world class transport and the cultural and recreational destination of Castle Hill Showground.
+There will be diverse housing for people with different lifestyles, and green open spaces that encourage people to connect with, the views over Cattai Creek and the wider Garden Shire.

 Consultation helping to shape this proposal